aditya-aim/2.Coding/README.md

 **Description:**

-Submits the user's solution.
-The AI will evaluate the code for correctness, efficiency, and edge cases.
+Submits the candidate's solution for evaluation.
+The AI will analyze correctness, efficiency, and performance.

 **Request:**